-Simply maintain the proper salt level in your pool by adding salt directly to the water once or twice a season, test your chlorine on a regular basis, and enjoy.
+Simply maintain the proper salt level in your pool by adding salt directly to the water once or twice a season, test your chlorine regularly, and enjoy.
 Considering the low maintenance benefits and exceptional water quality.

 Automatic covers come in many forms, and this is the reason for their broad price range.
 Auto covers typically do well at keeping out debris, keeping the pool water warm, and protecting the pool against unwanted guests/swimmers.

 Natural Gas/Propane Heaters and Heat Pumps.
-As a general rule, pool heaters are only used during the beginning and ends of the swim season, adding about a month of swim time to each.
+As a general rule, pool heaters are only used during the beginning and end of the swim season, adding about a month of swim time to each.

 Various components of your pool require wiring such as the pool pump, light, salt system, heater, etc. The price for this work varies depending on certain factors such as the location of the pump and filter system, whether there is a heat pump, spa, or other components needing to be wired, and whether the home has a crawl space or basement.

-Wooden and chain link fence are by far the most budget friendly options.
+Wooden and chain link fences are by far the most budget-friendly options.
 Wood requires much more maintenance than aluminum or PVC.
-With chain link fence, be sure to check your local fence codes.
+With chain link fences, be sure to check your local fence codes.

 Backyard Automation Made Easy

 Simple and intuitive pool automation like you've never experienced.
-This is it - the breakthrough automation you 've been asking for.
-The performance controller combines the best in connectivity, versatility and energy efficient functionally with an intuitive interface that makes the whole system easy and simple to customize.
+This is it - the breakthrough automation you've been asking for.
+The performance controller combines the best in connectivity, versatility, and energy efficiency functionally with an intuitive interface that makes the whole system easy and simple to customize.